lee-zhg/devops101/Lab1/README.md

                 * Or go to `Manage` > `Access (IAM)` > `IBM Cloud API Keys` to create a new IBM Cloud API Key,
                 * copy-paste the API Key,
                 * Click the Create button to confirm,
-                * This should trigger the validation of the API Key, and if validated, should autoload the values for `Container registry region`, `Container registry namespace`,
+                * This should trigger the validation of the API Key, and if validated, should autoload values for `Container registry region`, `Container registry namespace`,
-                * Or if no namespace for the container registry exists, enter the default suggested name, `guestbook-ns-<timestamp>` as the namespace,
+                * Change the 'Container registry namespace' to the generated name for the 'App name' in the same page, but remove enough numbers from the timestamp to validate the name,
-                    * This `Container registry namespace` must be unique for us.icr.io, you can use the timestamp,
+                    * This `Container registry namespace` must be unique for us.icr.io, you can also use the timestamp from above,
+                * Change the following settings to match your region, resource group, and IKS Cluster Name settings that were assigned to you:
+                  * `Cluster region`, e.g. wdc04 or dal10 (check)
+                  * `Resource Group`, e.g. 'workshop-nov2019'
-                * Default for `Cluster region`, `Resource Group`, `Cluster name` or if more than one select the correct cluster, and `guestbook-ns-<username>-<timestamp>` for `Cluster namespace`,
+                  * `Cluster name` make sure to select the correct cluster,
+                  * Set `guestbook-ns` for `Cluster namespace`,
     * Click the `Create` button,

 		![DevOps Create CD](../images/devops_create_cd.png)

     * The Toolchain is being configured,
-    * When the Toolchain has successfully been configured, you will see the Tools in the Toolchain: THINK, CODE, DELIVER, and Eclipse Orion Web IDE,
+    * When the Toolchain has successfully been configured, you will see the Tools in the Toolchain: THINK (if you selected Issues Management), CODE, DELIVER, and Eclipse Orion Web IDE,
     * Click the top right drop down of the `kube-toolchain-123456...` and select `Rename`,
     * Rename the toolchain name to `toolchain-kube-guestbook-<timestamp>`,
     * In the DELIVER tool window, click the top right dropdown and select `Configure`,